-Ready to move from newcomer to engaged resident of Cary, Knightdale or Southeast Raleigh?
+Ready to move from newcomer to in-the-know neighbor of Raleigh, Cary, Knightdale or Southeast Raleigh?

 Enter The New Neighbor Project.
-It’s a new way local community journalism startup Raleigh Convergence is connecting the many newcomers to Wake County.
+It’s a new way modern local media company Raleigh Convergence is connecting the many newcomers to Wake County.

-When you sign up for The New Neighbor Project email newsletter series, you’ll get a guide to your new community delivered to your inbox, written by a community ambassador.
+When you sign up for The New Neighbor Project email newsletter series, you’ll get a guide to your new community delivered to your inbox weekly, written by a community ambassador.

 Consider it the fast-track to making Raleigh, Cary, Knightdale or Southeast Raleigh feel like home.